Gomes0312/Rocket-Flight-Simulation/Rocket Flight Simulation/Notes/Ideas.md

 - compare values with KSP and note the differences in %
 - add mass not being constant
 - add atmosphere density not being constant
 - compare the values after every change with KSP and see the difference change
+- add that i find the max altitude instead of the altitude in max speed